weiserlab/ambuj/index.md

 ## Interests
-Our vision is to seamlessly integrate digital and physical worlds, thus providing tools for exploring and better understanding our reality.
-We are pursuing three broad research directions; [ExaHal], [STICORS] and [Beyond RF].
+We are interested in making sense of physical world through wireless embedded systems.
+Our interests are to engineer large-scale systems, and in-pursuit of our vision, we are involved in three broad directions;  [ExaHal], [STICORS] and [Beyond RF].

-I am fortunate to work alongside an incredible group of students from varied backgrounds.
+We arefortunate to work alongside an incredible group of students.
 We thrive in a diverse, inclusive environment that cherishes diversity of perspectives and ensures equal opportunity.
-Throughout my academic career, I have mentored students from over 11 nationalities, including transfeminine non-binary individuals.
+Previous and current group members represent **eleven** nationalities, including transfeminine non-binary individuals.

 ## Mentorship